zng-ui/zng/TODO/_current.md

      in the hash map.
    - The sparse spatial hash map is much faster to update then the quad-tree, the downside is that it is a grid not a tree, so a large widget can be inserted many times, but if we restrict it to only widgets that are transformed out of the expected bounds, those tend to be smaller in number and size.

+# Other

+* Icon example, holding ALT+Down for a bit and releasing causes the focus scroll to only go to one row above the focused item.
+* Arrow key scroll in the panorama image is not as smooth as mouse move scroll.

+* Integrate frame reuse with frame update, see `Optimizations.md`.
+* Use something like the `FastTransform` from webrender internals in our own transforms.
+* Finish state API, see `State.md`.